Places of Interest

 • 8.
 Goulburn River Anabranch

 Prior to 1969, the Goulburn River used to flow through Monash Park.
 It was redirected during the construction of Dainton’s bridge and the Anabranch exists today as the remaining portion of the river.
+This space is a good place to spot freshwater turtles sunning themselves on logs.

 • 9.
 Stuarts Reserve